danblondell/home-inventory/spec.md

 ## Functions
 General:
 - [x] Add layout with sign out, create room, create item, etc
-- [ ] Can I add some CSS styling?
+- [x] Can I add some CSS styling?
 Where does it go?
 Public folder?
-- [ ] Add error message where needed
+- [ ] Add error messages where needed
 - [ ] Make sure rooms are only found through user
 - [ ] Make sure items are only found through rooms or users
 User: